skingry/resume/README.md

    ![screenshot](https://media.giphy.com/media/9o67upvAnOqRy/giphy.gif)

-## Wow, very nice!
-I'd like to put this in our HR system for review... how do I get a PDF of the resume?

-Well, you could always print to PDF...

 ***
 If you've gotten this far... give me a call or shoot me an email if you'd like to know more... or submit a PR if you really want to impress me :)